-A deliciously rich low carb chocolate lava cake with a gooey molten centre.
-Only 5 ingredients and sugar free!
-Keto and diabetic-friendly.
+A deliciously decadent low carb chocolate lava cake with a gooey centre.
+Only 5 ingredients!
+This easy molten chocolate cake is Keto, sugar free and diabetic-friendly.

 Who doesn’t like a chocolate lave cake?
 Especially when it’s a totally guilt-free, sugar free low carb chocolate lava cake?